softwarelanguageslab/monarch/README.md

 λα is an extension of the untyped lambda calculus.
 This extension includes constructs to express actor systems and their communication.
 To this end, the language is extended with a construct to spawn new actors given a message handler in the form of a closure.
-Moreover, two more special constructs are added to send and receive messages respectively.
+Moreover, two additional special constructs are added to send and receive messages respectively.

 In contrast to the classic actor model, our actor model does not feature lists of message